anuragrudra81/Project2/wp-content/plugins/print-invoices-packing-slip-labels-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 4.3.0 =
+= 3.0.7 =
-* [Fix] - Remove str_contains() to avoid the PHP Lower version error
+* [Fix] - Solved the padding issue of address fields in packing slip template
-* [Fix] - Fixed alternate blank pages issue when invoices are downloaded in bulk
+* [Fix] - Solved the invoice number length issue in preview
-* [Fix] - Improved the security while importing the edited JSON file
+* [Tweak] - Changed the color, position and content of the tooltips
-* [Tweak] - Weight - Hide if it is 0 or not available
-* [Enhancement] - Invoice - Removed email and phone number labels
-* [Tweak] - Templates improved for packing slips, delivery notes, dispatch labels, and shipping label
-* [Enhancement] - Invoice - Default settings changed by moving the email address beneath the billing address.
-* [Enhancement] - Show the gift card details on the invoice if the YITH gift card is applied to the order
-* [Enhancement] - Multi-language compatibility for the invoice, if invoice pro-add-on v1.1.0 is active
+* [Tweak] - Changed and improved the usability styles in invoice template customizer
+* [Tweak] - Added a filter to hide the shipping address if its empty
+* [Compatibility] - with WP v6.1
-* [Compatibility] - Tested OK with WooCommerce v8.3.1
+* [Compatibility] - Tested up to WooCommerce 7.1.0